Getting Started – Homeschooling Preschool and Kindergarten

 Need a like-minded tribe to journey with?
 Our Parent Equipping Membership is a great place to start and our Getting Started Homeschool Printable Planning packet was created to help you create a plan, write out your goals, and your vision while keeping your home and students on track.
 Download it free.

-When we think of a leader, we tend to think of someone who is charismatic, smart, and a “take charge” – that go-to person in any situation.
-We look at a leader as someone who has know-how (hard skills), but I can tell you – it’s also someone who has soft skills.
+When we think of a leader, we tend to think of someone charismatic, smart, and a “take charge” – that go-to person in any situation.
+We look at a leader as someone with know-how (hard skills), but I can tell you – it’s also someone with soft skills.
 Leadership and soft skills go hand-in-hand.

 What are Soft Skills?

-Soft Skills are those personal attributes that allow us to interact well with others, allowing us to have peaceful and healthy relationships.
+Soft Skills are those personal attributes that allow us to interact well with others and have peaceful and healthy relationships.

 They are also known as power skills or personality traits.
 Soft skills are those skills that everyone seems to understand implicitly.
 They are related to manners and social moves.
 For kids with learning disabilities, however, soft skills can be elusive and confusing.